-Among the harvesters were real characters and personalities, women of awesome beauty and fearsome strength, and inter-familial connections spanning generations.
+Among the harvesters were real characters and personalities.
+There were women of awesome beauty and fearsome strength.
 Whole families from infancy to old age participated in the harvest.
 Small children carried smaller children in perrajes (rebozos) or towels on their backs.
-Mother picked the upper branches, kids searched the middle branches and toddlers combed the bottom.
-Grandma knelt in front of her canastas (baskets) selecting out the green, red, yellow, and dried-out brown fruits one from the other.
+Mother picked the upper branches.
+Kids searched the middle branches.
+Toddlers combed the bottom.
+Grandma knelt in front of her canastas (baskets), where she selected out the green, red, yellow, and dried-out brown fruits one from the other.

-When I first entered through the monumental front gate of Pampojilá, stepped onto its thick stone main-street, and passed its elegant public pila (comunal wash basin), I was struck by the beauty and history of the place.
+The first time I entered through the monumental front gate of Pampojilá and passed its elegant public pila (communal wash basin), I was struck by the beauty and history of the place.
 Walking along the rows of dilapidated shacks lining the road and pila, I also sensed something of its misery.
 Standing among the ruins of these mostly abandoned habitats, I imagined that some fun was also had here, some good fun, and probably continued still.

 Those who arrived from San Lucas and surrounding colonies to pick coffee each morning knew more about that than I did.
-Many traced their ancestry to one or more of these broken-down shanties.They therefore shared memories of deceased co-workers and common ancestors, whose presence they could feel working alongside them in the cafetal.
+Many traced their ancestry to one or more of these broken-down shanties.They shared memories of deceased co-workers and common ancestors, whose presence they could feel working alongside them in the harvest.
 They still imagined their grandmother at the pila washing clothing, or Grandpa straining down a mountain trail with coffee on his back.

 The old woman selecting coffee beans on the ground was once nursed in the cafetal.
 She was once the little girl picking berries from the bottom branches.
 Her memories of other old ladies selecting coffee, as she now knelt doing, somehow kept her eternally young.
 Hence, the true appeal of Pampojilá’s coffee harvest was that it provided a sense of family, community, and history to the workers.
-Thus it connected them in a living way to generations past.
+The harvest connected the workers in a living way to generations past.

 Tropical Storm Agatha